fmohiudd/surfs_up/README.md

 #### **Deliverable 2: Extract temperature data for December**

 We filtered the data for December from the seven years (2010 - 2016).
 There is no data from December on 2017.
 We filtered the data for December the same way we filtered the data for June.
 The summary statistics is shown in Fig 2.
 The mean and the median temperature is almost the same again.
 The temperature is not skewed.
-There are some unusual temperature reading, such as 83 $^\circ$ in December.
+There are some unusual temperature reading, such as 83&deg; in December.
 This could be due to an error or this could be a hot day in December.

 <img src = 'Resources/Dec_temp_stats.png'>